centria/console/index.md

 # Introduction

-This site is meant as an introduction to console and git, in [Centria University of Applied Sciences](https://web.centria.fi/en).
-With this course you will learn the basics of command line tools as well as version control, namely git.
+This site is meant as an introduction to command line (or console) and git, in [Centria University of Applied Sciences](https://web.centria.fi/en).
+With this course you will learn the basics of *command line* tools as well as version control, namely *git*.

 # Prerequisites